The Art of Camouflage: Few-Shot Learning for Animal Detection and Segmentation: Experiments

-{ In Table \ref{table:improvement_result}, our improvements help the model segment animals in various sizes.
+In Table \ref{table:improvement_result}, our improvements help the model segment animals in various sizes.
 Specifically, all three metrics including APs, APm, and APl improve in comparison with the baseline model, which demonstrates that our model well segments small, medium, and large animals.
-This situation also happens in the detection problem.
-When data is very scarce as in a 1-shot or 2-shot setting, the triplet loss function has comparative results with the memory loss function.
-However, in the context of 3-shot or 5-shot settings, the memory loss function demonstrates outstanding efficiency thanking to storing and updating the memory via iterations to create discriminative features on a global level.
-Figure \ref{fig:visualization} illustrates the qualitative comparison among the results of 5-shot settings of the baseline MTFA \cite{Ganea_2021_CVPR} and our proposed methods of Instance Triplet Loss and Instance Memory Storage.
-We chose to visualize the images with the confidence threshold of $0.5$, which released a huge number of predictions with low confidence from the models.
-The four final rows indicate exemplary cases that either FS-CDIS-ITL or FS-CDIS-IMS can figure out camouflaged instances compared to the baseline. }
+This situation also happens in the detection task.
+When data is very scarce as in a 1-shot or 2-shot setting, the instance triplet loss function has comparative results with the instance memory storage function.
+However, in the context of 3-shot or 5-shot settings, the instance memory storage demonstrates outstanding efficiency thanks to storing and updating the memory via iterations to create discriminative features on a global level. \hlc[white]{Actually, our proposed instance triplet loss is designed to differentiate the features among the foreground and background of a single camouflaged instance.
+Meanwhile, the instance memory storage aims to store features of multiple instances of the same category to enhance the general features.
+Thus, when combining the two approaches at the same time to train our FS-CDIS, the performance of the model fluctuates but still follows a trend.
+It can be seen from the reported numbers that with $K = \{1, 2, 3\}$ shots, the results of the combined loss seem to dominate the results of each separate component.
+However, notably around $K = 5$ shots, the AP, AP50, and AP75 of the instance memory storage yield better performance due to the information increase by more shots.}